RuxinZ/HTML-CSS-practice/responsive-layouts/README.md

     - set the min-height of a blackground-color div to 100vh (use display flex and align items to align text) so that it covers the whole page

 ## Day 19 Mobile navigation challenge

+### Notes

+- Links by default at in-line elements.
+So adding margin, padding on them won't have any effect.